Today we are talking about how to deal with toddler tantrums.

 Figure out what works for your kid.
 Every child is different.
 What motivates one kid, does not motivate another.

-I wrote a list of everything that motivates my 3 year old foster daughter and put it on the fridge.
+I wrote a list of everything that motivates positive behavior for my 3 year old and put it on the fridge.
 That way, when I am in the moment, I can refer to the list.

 When I need a punishment and there’s no “natural consequence” at hand, I can refer to the list.